rh-aiservices-bu/peer-review/README.md

 ### Running notebooks in command line

 The script 'run.py' can be used to execute the notebooks command line.
 This script provides the options to execute notebooks individually or all at once.
+Use the up or down arrow to make your selection.

 ![image](https://user-images.githubusercontent.com/16919509/161147292-31bb6104-6a99-4237-ad9c-90aafe2e8c0f.png)